tagtogorg/tagtog-doc/ioformats.md

       </tr>
       <tr>
         <td><code>formatted</code></td>
-        <td><p>The <strong>content will formatted and cleaned</strong>.
-For example, one block is created by paragraph.
+        <td><p>The <strong>content is formatted and cleaned</strong>.
+For example, for each paragraph, one content part is created .
 Ideal if your content has different discourse units.
 For example: chat bots conversations.</p>
-        <p>From tagtog version <a href="updates.html#32020-w301-">3.2020-W30.1</a> backwards, this was the default mode when a user imported plain text.
+        <p>Up to the tagtog version <a href="updates.html#32020-w301-">3.2020-W30.1</a> this was the default mode when a user imported plain text.
 If you want to pre-annotate with annotations created in this period of time, please use <code>formatted-plus-annjson</code>.
 See below.</p></td>
       </tr>
       <tr>
         <td><code>markdown</code></td>